 Three Ways to Decide Where to Pivot

-Three, you can identify the pivot point and mark it before you sew.
+- Identify the pivot point and mark it before you sew.

 The third solution will give you the most accurate results, and your finished pieces will look more polished and crisp.
-This is the one I recommend in order to accurately pivot stitch corners.
-There are 3 ways I mark pivot points.

 3 Ways to Mark the Pivot Point